Ukraine faces hard road to economic recovery with Moscow pushing back

 After months of anti-government protests and the overthrow of a government blighted by corruption and economic mismanagement, Ukraine is on the brink of bankruptcy, running wide external deficits and a current account shortfall of over 9 percent of gross domestic product.

-On Thursday, the International Monetary Fund threw a financial lifeline, agreeing to stump up $14-$18 billion (8.4-10.8 billion pounds) as part of a two-year bailout package in exchange for tough economic reforms.
+On Thursday, the International Monetary Fund threw a financial lifeline, agreeing to stump up $14-18 billion as part of a two-year bailout package in exchange for tough economic reforms.

 The deal, combined with Kiev's signing of a cooperation pact linked to closer trade ties with the European Union, represents a serious blow to Russian President Vladimir Putin's dream of Ukraine joining a Eurasian Union of former Soviet states.